Iowa: Cell phone laws, legislation

 Iowa cell phone legislation notes (2010):

-“The people of Iowa have had it,” said Rep. Mary Mascher, D-Iowa City.
+“The people of Iowa have had it,” Rep. Mary Mascher, D-Iowa City, said before the vote.
 “They don’t want people texting and driving.”

 “I believe there will be a texting law … before we adjourn,” House Speaker Pat Murphy, D-Dubuque, said after the texting compromise bill was fashioned on March 18.
 The deal was sealed March 23 and signed by the governor a week later.